 This heater is designed for mounting on a wall, set on floor, away from a wall.
-Purchase optional floor mounting stand from your dealer.
+Purchase optional floor mounting stand is needed.
+Purchase the floor mounting stand from your dealer.
 See Accessories, page 16.
 For convenience and efficiency, install heater

-- where there is easy access for operation, inspection, and service - in coldest part of room
+- Where there is easy access for operation, inspection, and service - in coldest part of room

-Figure 4-Mounting Clearances As Viewed From Front Of Heater
+Figure 4 -Mounting Clearances As Viewed From Front Of Heater